fruitpunchsamurai2/magneto-python-aria/README.md

 All The Credits To Real Owners Who Made And Modified This Amazing Bot.
-Sir lzzy12, ZeroCool Aka Jaskaran , Magneto And Some Unkown Users Of Git.
+Sir lzzy12,Sir ZeroCool Aka Jaskaran ,Sir Magneto And Some Unkown Users Of Git.
 I Am Just Doing The Modification For Personal Use.